PlaceholdSDK/PlaceholdSDK/README.md

 ## Credits

-PlaceholdSDK was originally created by Yuval Suede and Yossi Tsafar.
+PlaceholdSDK was originally created by Yuval Suede and Yossi Tsafar

 ## Contact